raninder/code-youth-intake9/express/README.md

 Exercises:
 1. A webpage with Header containing Navbar and Footer common in 2-3 files
 2. create a products file, export it and render deifefrent products and single product with express server

+3. to create two separate routes for users and admin
+4. to craete a course registeration form and render entered values in html in a table format